justin2004/weblog/DRAFTS/spelling_vs_bond/README.md

 ```

-# Is all this chemistry mostly because of APL's single character primitives?
+# Is All This Chemistry Mostly Because of APL's Single Character Primitives?

 Maybe.